Code-Institute-Submissions/Gwgjnr-project_four_MayResub/README.md

 ### Validators

-I have thoroughly tested the features of Hobby Hub web application againt all user stories, I have also tested the web app on different screen sizes using google developer tools to ensure it is responsive for mobile and desktop devices.
+I have thoroughly tested the features of Hobby Hub web application against all user stories.

 USER STORY: Draft Events

 <i>As a admin I can create an event and save it so that I can return and update details before posting on site.</i>

-* I tested this user story by accessing and editing all details on a post once created through django admin.
-I was able to create events the admin panel and also through the web app once logged in.
+* I tested this user story by accessing and editing all details on a post once created through Django Admin.
+I was able to create events in the admin panel and edit all details on previously created events.

 Conclusion: Passed